Modelling LAEs in the Epoch of Reionization with OBELISK: Introduction

 This work is structured as follows.
-In Sect.~\ref{ch:methods} we present the \Obelisk simulation and the radiative transfer code used for the \lya{} and Lyman Continuum post-processing.
-In Sect.~\ref{ch:Lya_properties} we show the properties of the synthetic \lya{} profiles.
+In Sect.~\ref{ch:methods}, we present the \Obelisk simulation and the radiative transfer code used in the \lya{} and LyC post-processing.
+In Sect.~\ref{ch:Lya_properties}, we show the properties of the synthetic \lya{} profiles.
 Then, in Sect~\ref{ch:dust_model_comp}, we study the impact of the dust modeling on our results.
-In Sect.~\ref{ch:Estimate_lyc}, we compare the Lyman Continuum escape fraction, \fescLyC, directly measured in the simulation to standard estimates used throughout the literature.
+In Sect.~\ref{ch:Estimate_lyc}, we compare the LyC escape fraction, \fescLyC, directly measured in the simulation to standard estimates used throughout the literature.